Tunnelsats/tunnelsats/FAQ.md

 5. Restart your lightning implementation

+**Verify the switch to de3.tunnelsats.com**
+To verify that the switch worked, you can run `lncli getinfo | jq '.uris'`.
+The public IP should start with 159.x.x.x

+**Where do I find the config files?**
 If you can not locate a file (e.g., the `tunnelsatsv2.conf` or your lightning config) you can allways use the `find` command.

 - Locate tunnelsatsv2.conf: `sudo find / -name "tunnelsatsv2.conf"`